 The approach of this project is to collaborate with the smart grid ecosystem to accelerate the development and adoption of new required smart grid test programs.
 Establishment and operation of test programs can be costly and human resource intensive.
-Thus, a key element of this project are to identify potential solutions to accelerate program development and critical interfaces that require test programs to support smart grid deployments and operations.
+Thus, key elements of this project are to identify potential solutions to accelerate program development and critical interfaces that require test programs to support smart grid deployments and operations.
 A proposed solution is to develop Interoperability Profiles to reduce the complexity of implementing a standard and the associated testing requirements to accelerate the development of testing and certification for smart grid related standards.

 In addition, new test programs require demand drivers to assure broad industry support and adoption.
-This project will include an outreach effort with utilities to educate them on test program benefits, which will drive demand for new and existing test programs.
-It will provide insight to understanding the opportunities, industry support, and potential barriers for these new test programs, as well as provide collaboration with the Smart Grid ecosystem to develop demand drivers for the creation and continued operation of these new test programs.
+This project will include an outreach effort with utilities and regulators to educate them on test program benefits, which will drive demand for new and existing test programs.
+It will provide insight to understanding the opportunities, industry support, and potential barriers for these new test programs, as well as provide collaboration with the smart grid ecosystem to develop demand drivers for the creation and continued operation of these new test programs.